 To get treatment with immunotherapy, you’ll go to a treatment center every 2 or 3 weeks to get the medicine through an infusion, a tube that goes into a vein.
 Your doctor will decide how many rounds of treatment you need.

 While immunotherapy helps your body to recognize cancer cells, there's also a chance that it may cause your immune system to work against normal, healthy cells.
-That can cause serious problems with your lungs, intestines, and other organs.
+That can cause serious problems with your lungs, intestines, kidneys, and other organs.
 Make sure to tell your doctor if you’re having side effects, including fever, that don’t go away.
 They could be signs of a more serious infection.

 If your tumors don’t go away after immunotherapy, you may need surgery to remove your bladder.
 But it depends on the stage of your cancer.